needle-mirror/com.unity.visualscripting/Documentation~/vs-add-triggers-data-graph.md

 ## Next steps

 You can now specify triggers and data for your Script Graph when you use it as a Subgraph in another Script Graph.
-For more information on each port type, see Subgraph inputs and outputs in [Subgraphs](vs-subgraphs.md#subgraph-inputs-and-outputs).
+For more information on each port type, see [Subgraph inputs and outputs](vs-nesting-subgraphs-state-units.md#subgraph-inputs-and-outputs).

 For more information on adding a Script Graph as a Subgraph, see [Add a Subgraph to a Script Graph](vs-add-subgraph.md).